X

 It is essential for teenagers to get the proper amount of exercise, especially at a time when the body and mind are rapidly developing.
 It is also a great time for them to build healthy habits they would bring with them to adulthood.
 A healthy body and a healthy mind put them in the best position to succeed later in life and enjoy the present more.

-Angela Horn: Angela is one of two urban hippies behind Mostly Mindful: not-so-hardcore blog about buying less, doing more, and living sustainably in the city.
+Angela Horn: Angela is one of two urban hippies behind Mostly Mindful: a not-so-hardcore blog about buying less, doing more, and living sustainably in the city.
 Watch her TEDx talk on minimalism and join her on her mission to declutter the world.

 Related Post